jacksalssome/OpenCV_AgarBot_Programme/README.md

 Put main.py and grabscreen.py in a folder, open agar.io fullscreen and run, the program will count down, then run.

 Todo:

+Currently looking into rewriting in C++ due to python no longer being a sutible language for this type of project.

 - Port OBS's screen capture so i can get some sort of reasonable framerate.
 (C++ to python)
 - Figgure out how OBS captures the screen.